Wrub/Wrub/README.md

-# Howdy?
+# Hi!
 I'm Wrub 👋
-*Front-end Developer based in Curitiba, Paraná, Brazil.*
+*Full-Stack Developer currently working as a mid-level Front-end Developer, based in Curitiba, Paraná, Brazil.*

+I'm driven by curiosity and a genuine passion for learning.
+I love building things that are not only functional, but also **clean**, **reliable**, and **scalable**.

+As I grow into a software engineer, I care deeply about:
+- Writing quality, maintainable code
+- Understanding the *why* and *how* behind the tools I use
+- Building applications that are enjoyable to use — and to work on

+I'm always exploring better ways to **build**, **structure**, and **ship** software.

 ---